Wayne Campbell

-Wayne Campbell (born 23 September 1972) is a retired Australian rules football player and administrator for the Richmond Football Club in the AFL.
-He also had assistant coaching roles at the Western Bulldogs for two years.
+Wayne Campbell (born 23 September 1972) is a retired Australian rules football player who was captain and four-time best-and-fairest for the Richmond Football Club in the AFL and was inducted into the Richmond Hall of Fame.
+Campbell was also twice-named an All-Australian.
+After retiring from playing at the end of 2005, Campbell went on to be an assistant coach and administrator with Richmond and a variety of other AFL clubs, and the AFL itself.
+He is currently the Head of the Sydney Swans football academy.

-On 29 December 2013, it was announced that Campbell had been appointed as the AFL National Umpiring Director replacing Jeff Gieschen and he commenced in his new role in mid-January 2014.

 Richmond career

 Playing career

 Campbell joined Richmond via the 1989 National Draft being the club's fifth pick (No. 29 overall).
+He previously played with his best mate Tony Maguire at Golden Square juniors.

-In a 15 season career from 1991 until 2005, Campbell played 297 games, three games short of the coveted 300-game milestone and the fourth-most in club history.
+In a 15-season career from 1991 until 2005, Campbell played 297 games, three games short of the coveted 300-game milestone and the fourth-most in club history.
 He was club captain from 2001 to 2004 and was succeeded by Kane Johnson.
 Campbell was regarded as a very consistent player who played in the forward line, the backline and on the wing, before becoming the prime mover in the Richmond midfield during the mid-to-late 1990s with a reputation as a first-class decision maker.

 Campbell won the Jack Dyer Medal (the award for the Best and Fairest player at the Richmond Football Club) four times, in 1995, 1997, 1999 and 2002.
 He was also runner-up in 1992, 1993 and 2001.
 He placed third for the award in 1998.

 Campbell also received two All-Australian guernseys (awarded to players adjudged the best in their positions in the AFL competition) in 1995 and 1999.
 In addition, he represented Victoria in State of Origin matches and Australia in International Rules Series matches.

 In 1995 he was favourite to win the Brownlow Medal (awarded to the Best and Fairest player in the AFL competition), having won various other media awards, but he polled poorly.

 In June 2013, Campbell was inducted into the Richmond Hall of Fame.